FortiGate

 • This is because Managed FortiSwitches use VLAN 1 as the default VLAN.
 However, VLAN 1 may be used for VLAN sub-interfaces attached to non-FortiLink interfaces (such as physical interfaces, Hardware Switches, etc).

-• Additionally, take note that VLAN 1 is often used as a default native VLAN for other Layer 2 network devices (such as the FortiSwitch).
+• Additionally, VLAN 1 is often used as a default native VLAN for other Layer 2 network devices (such as the FortiSwitch).
 Sending traffic tagged for VLAN 1 to switchports that have a native/access VLAN ID of 1 can result in traffic not flowing correctly.
 It may be generally wise to avoid using VLAN ID 1 to avoid issues caused by default settings.

 • Notably, VLAN Switches have a limited range of available VLAN IDs and can only be assigned VLAN IDs 2 through 3000.